 “I was able to really see what was around the corner.
 It [the course] really helped me redefine who I am, what was important to me as a single mother of three.
 I had the time, the willpower and motivation to execute [my ideas].”

 Those ideas were publishing a book and becoming a private life coach for women.
 As a result of her marriage ending, she fulfilled dreams that had been deferred due to little encouragement from her ex-spouse.

 “It pushed me outside of my comfort zone, and as a result of that, I was able to go out and build businesses that not only generate revenue, but help people, something I’ve always wanted to do.“

 In just 18 months, Patterson-Winningham’s life has changed drastically.
-She has three published books under her belt, as well as over 30 national clients for her coaching business.
-She recently collected over 100 prom dresses for needy girls in Houston, Texas through her organization, Girl!
+She has three published books under her belt as well as over 30 national clients for her coaching business.
+She recently collected over 100 prom dresses for needy girls in Houston through her organization, Girl!
 Power.

 So how do we begin living after a loss?
-Franks says deal with the loss first.
+Franks advises dealing with the loss first.
 “You should be upset.
 Come to terms that this [loss] is actually happening, then get back in there.”